Suleman-Elahi/Cancel_Instagram_Follow_Requests/README.md

 <a href="https://trackgit.com">
 <img src="https://us-central1-trackgit-analytics.cloudfunctions.net/token/ping/ketsbp2oe3jyotige4dk" alt="trackgit-views" />
 </a>
-A better tool I created to do the same thing: https://github.com/Suleman-Elahi/FollowRequestsRemover

 # Cancel Instagram Follow Requests
 A simple script that automatically gets all the people you have sent follow requests and cancels them all with ease.